ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_map/README.md

 * Click "Save" to save the settings.
 * Verify by viewing the entity.

-## Copyrights
+## Credits
-* Maps are provided by the Webtools team
+* "Maps" is provided by the Webtools team
+* "Nexteuropa map" is provided by DG Connect's web team

+## Contact persons
+* DOESBORG Boris (CNECT) <Boris.DOESBORG@ext.ec.europa.eu>, developer, DG Connect
+* ARNAUDO Luca (CNECT) <Luca.ARNAUDO@ec.europa.eu>, team leader, DG Connect

+## Copyright
 * Background maps available in the Webtools feature can only be used on European Commission and inter-institutional websites
 * Boundaries of countries and NUTS regions are copyright EuroGeographics and copyright UN-FAO and are for Inter-Institutional use only.
-* Nexteuropa map is made by DG Connect's web team

-## Contact persons
-* ARNAUDO Luca (CNECT) <Luca.ARNAUDO@ec.europa.eu>, DG Connect
-* DOESBORG Boris (CNECT-EXT) <Boris.DOESBORG@ext.ec.europa.eu>, DG Connect

 ## Contributed modules
 * Geofield http://drupal.org/project/geofield